 Ramadan is fast approaching.
 This sacred period of fasting, observed by practicing Muslims, is one of the five pillars of Islam.
 It follows the Hijri calendar—also known as the Islamic or Muslim calendar—which is based on lunar cycles.
 Because these cycles differ slightly from the Gregorian calendar most of us use, the dates of Ramadan shift each year.
 This is why the start of Ramadan varies annually.

-Ramadan began on the evening of February 17, 2026, and in France, Muslims may be wondering about the key dates and prayer schedule.
-Here’s what you need to know about this month of fasting in France: important dates, Iftar times, Laylat al-Qadr, and the Night of Doubt.
+What are the dates of the next Ramadan in 2027?
+Here’s what you need to know about this month of fasting in France: dates, iftar time, the Night of Destiny, the Night of Doubt.
 [Read more]

-What are the prayer and iftar times for Ramadan 2026 in France?
-Here you’ll find the calendar, including the daily time to break the fast.
+What are the prayer times and the iftar for Ramadan 2027 in France?
+Here you’ll find the calendar to know, in particular, the daily time to break the fast.
 [Read more]

 While astronomical calculations can provide an initial estimate of the start and end dates of Ramadan, these are traditionally and officially confirmed during what is known as the Night of Doubt.
 This consists of observing the sky and, depending on the appearance of the first crescent moon, validating both the beginning and the end of the month of fasting.